 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and related disclosures at the date of the financial statements and the reported amounts of revenues, expenses and changes in net assets during the reporting period.
-While management believes that these estimates are adequate as of December 31, 2012, it is possible that actual results could differ from those estimates.
+While management believes that these estimates are adequate as of December 31, 2013 and 2012, it is possible that actual results could differ from those estimates, and the difference would be material to the financial statements.